Food Security

-Why there is such a gap between food produced and the number of people who go hungry?
+Why is there such a gap between food produced and the number of people who go hungry?
 How do we ensure access to healthy foods?
 When you dive deeply into the Food Security Issue Area, you’ll work closely with community gardens and local food banks to help promote the concepts of healthy living, create awareness about hunger, and work to improve policies that affect nutrition.

 Empty Bowls